Skip to main content

 We are going to compress all variant information (1042 variations) into QR-codes

-• First we are going to export the needed files:
+• First we are going to export the needed files, excluding the primary key 'Sample ID':

 • Now we use the included utility pheno-ranker2barcode: